NavList

 NavLists with subnav items must programmatically convey when they are collapsed and expanded- If using groups within the

-NavListcomponent, the heading levels used must help maintain the structure and hierarchy of the page - Trailing actions must have an accessible name to describe the purpose of the control
+NavListcomponent, the heading levels used must help maintain the structure and hierarchy of the page.
+Adding aNavList.Headingis the easiest way to do this, as group headings then derive their level from it automatically (see Heading levels) - Trailing actions must have an accessible name to describe the purpose of the control

 Speech recognition